integralfx/MemTestHelper/DDR4 OC Guide.md

 ## Trying Higher Frequencies
 * This section is applicable if you're not at the limit of your motherboard, ICs and IMC.
   This section is not for those who are having trouble stabilising frequencies within the expected range.
+     * Note that some boards have auto rules that can stifle your progress, an example being tCWL = tCL - 1 which can lead to uneven values of tCWL.
+Reading the [Miscellaneous Tips](#miscellaneous-tips) might give you insight into your particular platform and your motherboards functionality.
 1. Intel:
    * Increase VCCSA and VCCIO to 1.25v.
    * Set command rate (CR) to 2T if it isn't already.